 Horace King was a famous bridge builder who built/supervised the first public bridge between Alabama and Georgia.
 At first (this was in the 1800s) he worked as a slave for John Godwin, who was a contractor, and together they built bridges all over, from the Oconee in Georgia, to the Tombigbee in Mississippi at Columbus.

 John Godwin had Horace freed so they would no longer be master and slave.
 I’ve read some things that Horace King was able to purchase his freedom and others that John Godwin released him so that his creditors couldn’t take him as debt payment, but whatever the arrangement was, the two were such close friends that Horace and John stayed in the bridge-building business together and even lived close-by to one another.

 (and Horace wasn’t just a genius at bridge building, either – he designed those gorgeous double floating staircases at the capitol building in Montgomery, a factory and mill in Georgia…he went on to be an Alabama state representative during Reconstruction too…)

 When John Godwin died in 1859, Horace King purchased a monument to be put at his place in the cemetery in Phenix City:

-John Godwin, born October 17, 1798, died February 26, 1859.
+It reads: John Godwin, born October 17, 1798, died February 26, 1859.
 This stone was placed here by Horace King in lasting remembrance and the love and gratitude he felt for his lost friend and former master